brandonhorst/elliptical/CONTRIBUTING.md

 The Lacona Core is contained in this repositiory, [brandonhorst/lacona](http://github.com/brandonhorst/github).
 It contains the logic for Lacona's core functionality - understanding phrases, parsing an input string, and giving output.
 It also conatains 5 built-in phrases: `choice`, `sequence`, `repeat`, `value,` and `literal`.

-The Lacona core is currently written entirely in CoffeeScript, though this should change to Javascript in the near future.
+The Lacona core is currently written entirely in JavaScript.
 Building is done using GulpJS.
 Tests are written using Mocha, Chai, and Sinon, and use PhantomJS for automated browser testing.

 The core depends upon `lodash` and `async`.
 I would love to see those both removed at some point for the sake of file size, but for now these two dependencies are fine.

 What needs to be done:

 - Clear plan for features required for initial release
-- Transition from all CoffeeScript into Javascript
 - 100% test coverage
 - Utility to browserify Lacona bundled with a number of phrases, for web developers